Benders decomposition algorithms for minimizing the spread of harmful contagions in networks: Introduction and motivation

 \paragraph{Contribution and outline}

-In this work, we present Benders decomposition-based algorithms for solving the \Problem.
-We first show that contrary to many other spread-related problems such as the influence maximization problem, the objective function in our problem is neither \emph{supermodular} nor \emph{submodular}.
-We first present a compact, arc-based \ILP formulation for the problem and describe how to apply Benders decomposition (\BD) to this formulation.
-Then, we present an alternative, path-based \ILP formulation with an exponential number of constraints, and show how \BD can also be applied to this formulation.
-We discuss how the latter formulation can be strengthened by down-lifting inequalities present in the \ILP and how this strengthening can be incorporated in the \BD.
-We show that the Benders optimality cuts in both \BDs can be separated using a combinatorial procedure, i.e., there is no need to solve linear programming subproblems to obtain the optimality cuts.

-Based on the presented formulations, we develop Branch-and-Benders-cut (\BC) solution algorithms, where the Benders optimality cuts are generated as needed.
-We also develop additional improvements to the solution algorithms, which include using i) scenario-dependent extended seed sets, ii) initial cuts, and iii) a starting heuristic.
-We present a computational study on synthetic instances and network instances from the literature.
-In the computational study, we analyze the influence of both the various ingredients of our solution algorithm and instance characteristics on the solution performance.
+\RMS{The contribution of our work consists of the following: \begin{itemize} \item We introduce the \Problem, which extends the existing problem in the area of spread minimization by considering i) a stochastic diffusion model, and ii) label-based blocking of arcs. \RMS{This is a combination which, to the best of our knowledge, has not been considered before in literature.} \item We show that contrary to many other spread-related problems such as the influence maximization problem, the objective function in our problem is neither \emph{supermodular} nor \emph{submodular}. \item We present two integer programming formulations for the \Problem, which allow us to solve the problem to proven optimality, while most of the work in the area focuses on heuristic approaches. \item We show how to apply Benders decomposition (\BD) to both of our formulations. \RNA{This gives rise} to obtain models with less decision variables, which allows for better scalability of our solution algorithms. \item We show that the Benders optimality cuts in both \BDs can be separated using a combinatorial procedure, i.e., there is no need to solve linear programming subproblems to obtain the optimality cuts. \item We discuss how the the second formulation can be strengthened by down-lifting inequalities present in the \ILP and how this strengthening can be incorporated in the \BD. \item We design Branch-and-Benders-cut (\BC) solution algorithms, where the Benders optimality cuts are generated as needed.
+We also develop additional improvements to the solution algorithms, which include using i) scenario-dependent extended seed sets, ii) initial cuts, and iii) a starting heuristic. \item We present a computational study on synthetic instances and \RNA{benchmark} network instances from the literature.
+In the computational study, we analyze the influence of both the various components of our solution algorithm and instance characteristics on the solution. \end{itemize} }

 The remainder of the paper is organized as follows: In Section \ref{sec:prev} we provide a discussion of previous and related work.
 In Section \ref{sec:deftheory} we give a formal problem definition, including a discussion of the \IC used to model the diffusion.
 We also show that the objective function in our problem is neither \emph{supermodular} nor \emph{submodular}.
 Section \ref{sec:arc-based} contains the compact arc-based formulation and the associated \BD method and Section \ref{sec:path-based} contains the path-based formulation and the associated \BD method.
 In this section we also describe how to down-lift the constraints of the path-based formulation, discuss the relationship to the compact formulation from the previous section, and show that the Benders optimality cuts can be separated in a combinatorial fashion.
 The details of our \BC algorithms are explained in Section \ref{sec:algorithmic_details}, including a description of our proposed enhancements to the algorithms and implementation details of the cut separation.
 Computational results are provided in Section \ref{sec:results}.
 We conclude the paper in Section \ref{sec:conclusion} with some remarks and suggestions for future research.